jspars/ml-psych/README.md

 If you only need to make text changes, and feel confident about pushing those changes without seeing how they will be displayed on the site, you can skip to the Deploying section.

 1. [Download and install nodejs for your operating system.](https://nodejs.org/en/download)
-2. Clone this repository, and change to that newly created directory (directions for bash [linux/mac terminal] shown):
+2. Clone this repository, and change to that newly created directory from your terminal (PowerShell for Windows, Bash for Linux, Mac, WSL):

    ```bash
     git clone git@github.com:jspars/ml-psych.git